July 21, 2025

 As smelting alone could not effectively address the increasing complexity of the ores, Spain sought alternatives.
 Drawing on European knowledge, the Spanish introduced the amalgamation process to the New World.

-This method, known for its use in gold refining, involved using mercury to dissolve silver from ores.
-This was a simpler process that did not require as much technical skill, making it more suitable for the largely untrained colonial miners.
+This method, known for its use in gold refining, involved the use of mercury to dissolve silver from ores.
+This was a simpler process that required less technical skill, making it more suitable for the largely untrained colonial miners.

-Spain’s access to the mercury mines at Almadén, one of the largest mercury deposits in the world, gave it a significant advantage.
+Spain’s access to the mercury mines at Almadén, one of the world’s largest mercury deposits, gave it a significant advantage.
 The Spanish used their control over mercury to boost silver production.

-Mercury was supplied through a state monopoly, and Spain benefited from its ability to finance the purchase of mercury through loans, secured with the promise of silver.
+Mercury was supplied through a state monopoly, and Spain benefited from its ability to finance the purchase of mercury with loans secured by the promise of silver.
 This system not only increased silver output but also allowed Spain to exert control over the contraband silver trade.

-While the toxicity of mercury was well-known, it was seen as no more harmful than the lead emissions from smelting, and it was used extensively in the refining process.
-The combination of salt, copper sulphate, and iron in the amalgamation process created a potent recipe that allowed miners to extract silver from deeper, more difficult ores.
+While the toxicity of mercury was well known, it was considered no more harmful than lead emissions from smelting, and it was used extensively in the refining process.
+The combination of salt, copper sulfate, and iron in the amalgamation process created a potent recipe that allowed miners to extract silver from deeper, more difficult ores.

-This was a critical development, as it extended the life of silver mining in the colonies by enabling the processing of silver sulphide ores that were previously inaccessible.
+This was a critical development, as it extended the life of silver mining in the colonies by enabling the processing of previously inaccessible silver sulfide ores.

 Environmental Impact of Silver Refining

 The environmental consequences of silver refining were significant.
-The process of amalgamation consumed enormous quantities of mercury, which often leaked into the environment.
+The amalgamation process consumed enormous quantities of mercury, which often leaked into the environment.
 Workers handling mercury left behind traces that seeped into water sources, leading to contamination.

 The amalgamation process also produced calomel, an insoluble mercury compound that entombed much of the mercury, limiting its spread.

-Nevertheless, the environmental impact on water and soil was substantial, with streams and water basins downstream from mining haciendas becoming polluted by mercury and other chemical residues like copper compounds and mineral silt.
+Nevertheless, the environmental impact on water and soil was substantial, with streams and downstream water bodies near mining haciendas becoming polluted by mercury and other chemical residues, including copper compounds and mineral silt.

 On the other hand, smelting had its own environmental drawbacks.
 The smelting process emitted large amounts of lead into the atmosphere, a much more dangerous pollutant than mercury.
 Additionally, smelting required vast amounts of charcoal, leading to deforestation and further environmental degradation.